 You'll notice the orientation (by now you're used to searching for those little green lines) isn't what I previously drew.
 The reason for this is that horoscope charts, as noted previously, are always displayed with the ascendant and descendant on the perfect horizontal.
 However …

-Look at the little number where it says "MC" up at the top.
-Then flip back and look at the little number next to Chi's "DC" on his chart.
+Look at the little number where Rory's Neptune trident is.
+It's in Libra, near the bottom of her chart.
+Then flip back and look at the little number next to Chi's Sun+Neptune on his chart.
 Look what signs these are in.
+These are going to be hideously important.
+(It's possible to make something good out of this, but they are going to have to work damned hard to accomplish it.)

 See what I mean?
 Turn her chart so the degrees and signs are superimposed, and you get the configuration: